AI/Machine Learning for Early Drug Discovery – Part 2 Icon

 Machine Learning for 3D-Aware Molecular Representations in DEL

-Angelina Heyler, PhD, Data Engineer, Encoded Libraries, GSK
+Angelina Heyler, Data Scientist, Encoded Libraries, GSK

 DNA-encoded libraries (DELs) enable screening billions of ligands against protein targets of interest.
 To select hits for off-DNA evaluation, quantitative structure-activity relationship (QSAR) modeling is frequently used to find structural features that contribute to enrichment.
 However, current QSAR typically relies on 2D molecular representations.
 We leverage machine learning to learn 3D molecular representations for application in hit selection.